Mer (community): Festivals and pilgrimages

 Melas are fairs organised on religious occasions but also have secular aspects.
 The largest fair of the Mer region is the Madhavpur Mela.
 The Mer community annually celebrates 'Rukmini no Choro', at the beautiful Madhavrai Temple.
 It is believed that Krishna married Rukmini in Madhavpur.
 Mers also attend regional fairs such as the Maha Shivratri Mela in Bhavnath, Junagadh and the mela at the Bileshwar Mahadev Temple in the Barda Hills.
 On Bhim Agyaras other fairs are organised in Odadar and Visavada in the highland and Balej in the low-land.
 Momai Mata is venerated by Mers and Rabaris and the favour of the goddess is sought for the protection of cattle and for a good monsoon.
 Mers go on pilgrimage to Dwarka.
 Another common pilgrimage is to Mount Girnar.

 Celebrations of Holi begin after the lighting of the Rabari Holi at Kanmera Nes in the Barda Hills is spotted in the plains villages.
 The Rabaris act as an intermediary to sacred powers by inviting the spirits of Puranic and Vedic figures to their Holi.

+Population estimates

+In the 1881 Gazette of the Bombay Presidency, the Mers were recorded numbering at 23,850.
+The 1951 Indian Census recorded 50,000 Mers.
+As of 1980 there were estimated to be around 250,000 Mers.